labring/sealos/docs/5.0/docs/user-guide/devbox/faq.md

 ## 8. Application Startup Fails When Listening on Port 80

-When using Devbox, the default user for local editors (such as VSCode, Cursor, etc.) is `devbox`.
-Ports in the range of 1-100 are restricted to the root user.
-If you need to use these ports, please run your application with root privileges.
+When using Devbox, the default user for local editors (such as VSCode, Cursor, etc.) is devbox.
+Ports in the range of 1-1023 are restricted to the administrator user.
-For example, in the Go Devbox, you can execute the following command:
+If you need to use these ports normally, please run your program with administrator privileges.
+For example, in the Go Devbox, you can use the following command:

 ```bash
 sudo go run main.go